JuliaGeometry/DelaunayTriangulation.jl/docs/src/manual/triangulation_output.md

 ### [`get_weights(tri)`](@ref get_weights)

 This field stores the weights associated with each point in the triangulation.
-Currently, this field is not used properly anywhere and should not be inspected until weighted triangulations are fully implemented.
 By default, you will see a [`ZeroWeight()`](@ref ZeroWeight):

 ```@example curvout
 get_weights(tri)
 ```

+If you do provide weights, this will return those.

 ## Topology Fields